The Most Dangerous Roads in the World

 Dmitry Tkachenko Photo/Shutterstock

 This twisting ribbon of coastal concrete might look beautiful, but don’t be fooled; it’s one of Norway’s most dangerous roads.
 Drive along it and you’ll feel as though you’re on a rollercoaster ride, thanks to the sharp turns, curves, and twists.
 When the weather’s bad—as it often is in this part of the world—visibility can disappear in a matter of seconds.
-And then you’ve got the waves, huge, thundering walls of water which regularly crash over the road’s barriers.
+And then you’ve got huge, thundering walls of water which regularly crash over the road’s barriers.
 Before you find yourself in this situation, read up on these tips for driving in dangerous situations, or choose a trip that will be more relaxing.

 North Yungas Highway, Bolivia